HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/custom-steps.md

 In this example we have four lines:

-1. Emitting an utterance to the Mycroft MessageBus to create a timer for the given length of time.
+1. Emitting an utterance to the Chatterbox MessageBus to create a timer for the given length of time.
 2. Waiting for dialog to be returned from the MessageBus confirming that the timer has been started.
 3. Logging an `info` level message to confirm we created a timer.
 4. Clearing any remaining messages from the MessageBus to prevent interference with the test.